PRICE€ 1150 (VAT exempt) for the two day training.

-PRACTICAL INFORMATIONThis training will be offered in the first half of 2021 (with reservation).
+PRACTICAL INFORMATIONThis training will be offered in the second half of 2021 (with reservation).
 Keep an eye on the website or send a message via the Ask more info button and we keep you informed.

 GENERAL CLASSHave you ever wondered why the charts or infographics you design for your presentations, reports, papers, or conference posters don't look as great as the ones we often see in news publications such as The New York Times or the Washington Post?

 This class explains how to take your visualizations to the next level, regardless of the field you operate in.
 Alberto Cairo will not only teach you principles of visualization, visual design, and decision-making that takes ethics into consideration, but will also gently comment on your own graphics - and even redesign some of them.

 - What data visualization is

 - How the history of visualization can inspire us

 - How and why visualizations are often misunderstood—and what we can do about it